NCAS-CMS/cfa-conventions/source/cfa.md

-A variable referenced by the **`aggregated_data`** attribute must span the fragment dimensions in the same relative order as the aggregated dimensions with the possibility of extra trailing dimensions if these are allowed by the aggregation instruction.
-No other dimensions may be spanned by variables acting as aggregation instructions.
+A variable referenced by the **`aggregated_data`** attribute must span the fragment dimensions in the same relative order as the aggregated dimensions with the possibility of extra trailing dimensions if these are allowed or required by the aggregation instruction.
+No other dimensions may be spanned by variables containing aggregation instructions.

-An aggregation instruction `term` may be standardized or non-standardized, with the understanding that application programs should ignore terms that they do not recognise or which are irrelevant for their purposes.
+The value of a `term` token indentifiying an aggregation instruction may be standardized or non-standardized, with the understanding that application programs should ignore terms that they do not recognise or which are irrelevant for their purposes.
 The standardized aggregation instruction terms, some of which are mandatory, are:

 `index`